amlcurran/website/src/side-projects/side-project-this-website.md

 technologies: ["gatsby", "typescript", "react"]
 link: "https://github.com/amlcurran/website"
 ---
-This website is one of my side projects, of course!
+This website is of course one of my side projects as well.
+It's built using [Gatsby](https://www.gatsbyjs.org/), React, with Typescript.

-I'm building it using [Gatsby](https://www.gatsbyjs.org/) and React.
-It's my first real React project aside from some brief dabbling, and my first project using modern web technologies through and through.
+The code is open source and you can find it on [Github](https://github.com/amlcurran/website).
+My main aim here was to learn more about different technologies outside of the mobile space and improve my web development skills.